mrmanc/mrmanc.github.io/_posts/2012-06-26-ascii-graph-pivot-your-standard-out.md

 - Visualisation
 ---

-**Update: I've rewritten this with more features and better code - [take a look](https://github.com/mrmanc/log-ninja#distribution)!**
+**Update: I’ve rewritten this with more features and better code - [take a look](https://github.com/mrmanc/log-ninja#distribution)!**
-I spend literally hours a week just trawling logs, often wanting to visualise what I'm seeing.
+I spend literally hours a week just trawling logs, often wanting to visualise what I’m seeing.
 Yes, I could faff with Splunk or something else expensive (yes, I know there is a free version), but sometimes I just want to know what a column of response times looks like.

 Previously I was quite a fan of using uniq -c for this aggregation, like this: